About us

 Public libraries

 blue library book on shelf The City of Menlo Park operates two public library facilities, Menlo Park Library and Belle Haven Library.
-Services include physical and digital book lending, technology access, study and learning spaces, literacy support and tutoring, cultural and educational programs that support lifelong learning, intellectual curiosity, and discovery.
+Services at both locations include physical and digital book lending, technology access, study and learning spaces, literacy support and tutoring, cultural and educational programs that support lifelong learning, intellectual curiosity, and discovery.
+Belle Haven Library's features also include a makerspace, teen zone, tutoring room, classroom, and conference room.

 Visit the library webpage